qiboteam/qibocal/doc/source/protocols/flux/flux_amplitude.rst

 with the corresponding fit (green).
 Although the correct formula is given by Eq. :math:numref:`transmon` in this protocol we approximate the dependence using a quadratic form.

-On the right we derive the how the magnetic flux changing by applying a flux pulse by inverting Eq.
-Eq. :math:numref:`transmon` to compute the flux experienced by the qubit.
+On the right we derive the how the magnetic flux changing by applying a flux pulse by inverting Eq. :math:numref:`transmon` to compute the flux experienced by the qubit.
 We are using an approximation where we neglect both the anharmonicity and asymmetry of the junction.
 We expect a linear dependence which is fitted accordingly.